ashtonmeuser/godot-wasm/README.md

 1. No access to imported globals (see [roadmap](#Roadmap)).
 1. Only `int` and `float` return values are supported.
 While workarounds could be used, this limitation is because the only [concrete types supported by Wasm](https://webassembly.github.io/spec/core/syntax/types.html#number-types) are integers and floating point.
 1. A default empty `args` parameter for `function(name, args)` can not be supplied.
 Default `Array` parameters in GDNative seem to retain values between calls.
 Calling methods of this addon without expected arguments produces undefined behaviour.
 This is reliant on [#209](https://github.com/godotengine/godot-cpp/issues/209).
+1. CPU usage has been noted to be quite high when running in the editor on macOS.
+This does not affect exported projects.

 ## Relevant discussion